bcnmy/documentation/docs/pages/addOns/raasProvider.md

-# RAAS Integration and Event Handling
+# One click integration for RAAS Providers

 For integration with Biconomy, you will need to use the `raas-request` API to submit your requests.
 The request will be reviewed internally and subsequently the status will be updated through an `update` API at your end.